Workflow

 After you have set up all your plates with hand-assigned screen angles in the RIP Queue, Wasatch SoftRIP's normal queue capabilities will process the specified output.

-SoftRIP's server logic operates by watching a hot folder along with all its subfolders.
-Files to be printed may arrive in that directory (or one of its subfolders) by a variety of methods, such as network transfers and the Wasatch Print Port.
-To send files from Macintosh, Windows, or UNIX platform workstations, use Wasatch ImageNET™ or a third-party network solution (read more in the ImageNET™ Network Services section of online help).
+SoftRIP's server logic operates by watching a Hot Folder along with all its subfolders.
+Files to be printed may arrive in that folder (or one of its subfolders) by a variety of methods, such as a network transfer, the Wasatch Port Redirector, or directly saving out of a graphic application.
+To send files from a Macintosh or UNIX platform workstation, you can use the Wasatch ImageNET™ service, or a third-party network solution (read more in the ImageNET™ Network Services section of online help).

-To activate a hot folder for the current printing unit, launch the Hot Folder screen from the main screen Server menu.
-Click in the "Active" box to activate the controls (Illustration 6).
+To activate a hot folder for the current printing unit, launch the Hot Folder screen from the Server menu.
+Check the box next to Active to activate the controls (Illustration 10).

 With SoftRIP, you can associate different imaging configurations with hot folders or with any of the nearly unlimited number of subfolders.
 These imaging configurations can contain specific settings for halftone frequencies and angles.

-The window shown in Illustration 7 was launched by clicking on the Imaging Configuration button where the hot folder is "c:/incoming.1" and where that folder contains four subfolders with names that reflect the screen settings in their associated imaging configurations.
+The window shown in Illustration 12 was launched by clicking the Configuration button where the hot folder is "c:/incoming.1", and where that folder contains four subfolders with names that reflect the screen settings of their associated imaging configurations.

-In Illustration 7, the "root" hot folder, named "c:\incoming.1", has been configured to use the imaging configuration set for the current unit (Unit 2 in this case).
+In Illustration 12, the "root" hot folder, named "c:\incoming.1", has been configured to use the imaging configuration set for the current unit (Unit 1 in example).

 In this window, you can choose to use the default imaging configuration or any imaging configuration currently installed on your system.
 The number of subfolders allowed is essentially unlimited, as is the number of possible imaging configurations.
-This allows a nearly unlimited number of halftone settings and other color related options to be controlled simply by your choice of the folder where your job is placed.
+This allows a nearly unlimited number of halftone settings and other color related options to be controlled simply by your choice of hot folder.